IanChen-ML/Github_csv_Scraper/README.md

 How to use it?

-There are three variables that you need to assign your own value, there are my_url, target_path, and content.
+There are three variables that you need to assign your own value, they are my_url, target_path, and content.